Julianne2025/Data-Analytics-Portfolio/README.md

 This Profit and Loss Financial data is for FY2008 for a large battery manufacturing company that later closed.
 Fiscal year began on April 1.
 Monthly, quarterly, and total data for Actual FY2008 is included.
 Actual FY2007 Totals are included for variance analysis.
 No budget data or COGS detail is available.

 The original data was exported from the company JDE ERP system in 2008.
 Financial reports were provided after monthly accounting close.
 Now the profit and loss data are imported into Power BI from Excel spreadsheets for demostration purposes.
-Fact table and COA tables are used.
+Fact and COA tables are used.
 DAX Measures table and Date table included.
 Dashboards are published to my Power BI Service account.

 ***Business Q&A***:  FY2008 KPIs, FY2008 Actual vs Prior Year FY2007 Actual, Monthly FY2008 trends.